Dr Cecile Paris

 Past highlights include an invited review of behavioural economics and its implications for the Australian tax and transfer system for the Henry Tax Review, establishing an innovative prediction market for water forecasting, and designing landscape-scale conservation auctions.
 He currently leads a multidisciplinary research team in Data61 focussed on socio-technical aspects of market design.
 He has a diverse of research publications (see Google Scholar).

-- Complimenting my tertiary studies in Business and Marketing, I am also a qualified Prince2 Project Manager and a Prosci trained Change Manager.
-Prior to joining CSIRO, I worked extensively with industry as a Commercial Manager and Corporate Analyst.
-Evaluating SMEs and large corporate clients and understanding how their businesses work was a large part of my role.
-I have also applied my skills in other roles and relationships with tertiary institutes including the University of South Australia, ANU, UNSW, Curtin and QUT.
+- Complimenting Helen's tertiary studies in Business and Marketing, Helen is also a qualified Prince2 Project Manager and a Prosci trained Change Manager.
+Prior to joining CSIRO, Helen worked extensively with industry as a Commercial Manager and Corporate Analyst.
+Evaluating SMEs and large corporate clients and understanding how their businesses work was a large part of her role.
+Helen has also applied her skills in other roles and relationships with tertiary institutes including the University of South Australia, ANU, UNSW, Curtin and QUT.

-Project management and training across CSIRO, and its partnerships, is certainly my passion particularly during the delivering of many major projects including FlexiPurchase, Corporate Credit Card review, O2D and Streamlining Research Operations.
+Project management and training across CSIRO, and its partnerships, is certainly her passion particularly during the delivering of many major projects including FlexiPurchase, Corporate Credit Card review, O2D and Streamlining Research Operations.

-I have enjoyed extensive leadership training during my 13 years with CSIRO with the highlight being the Leading Australia's Innovation Catalyst (LAIC) program with a particular focus on collaboration and SMEs, as requested by CSIRO Executive team.
-My LAIC cohort represents a very valuable network connection across CSIRO and creates a valuable pathway for continued discussions, many of whom occupy Science Directors, Business Unit Directors, and other senior CSIRO roles currently.
+Helen has enjoyed extensive leadership training during her 13 years with CSIRO with the highlight being the Leading Australia's Innovation Catalyst (LAIC) program with a particular focus on collaboration and SMEs, as requested by CSIRO Executive team.
+Helen's LAIC cohort represents a very valuable network connection across CSIRO and creates a valuable pathway for continued discussions, many of whom occupy Science Directors, Business Unit Directors, and other senior CSIRO roles currently.